Orlando3700/Problem-Solving-Questions/README.md

 This is a personal project.
-Each files in this repository answer various java questions.
+Each file in this repository answers various java questions.